LoopKit/loopdocs/docs/browser/edit-browser.md

     The folder name is: ` OmniBLE/OmniBLE/OmnipodCommon`<br>
     The file name is: `Pod.swift`

-    So you will go to your OmniBLE fork:
+    So you will go to your OmniBLE fork (see [New Fork](#new-fork){: target="_blank" } if you don't have a fork yet):

     1. Tap to select `OmniBLE` folder in that fork
     1. Tap to select `OmnipodCommon` folder in that folder
     1. Tap to open the `Pod.swift` file
+        * Once the file is open, tap on the pencil icon and make your edits
+        * When done, review the [Example GIF](#example-gif) which shows the steps needed to save your changes after you complete the edit

-    The graphic below shows the `fork` for the `OmniBLE` submodule.
+    The graphic below shows the `fork` for the `OmniBLE` submodule with numbers that match the steps in the list above.
 If you need more detailed instructions, they are found after the graphic.

     ![example navigation to file in fork](img/navigate-submodule-omnible.svg){width="800"}
     {align="center"}